souzamonteiro/linuxonandroid/README.md

 Launch Debian tapping the label `Debian.sh` in tbe Termux Widget.

 ## Install Win32 and Win64 support
-It is possible run Windows programs on Android Android tablet using Box86, Box64 and Wine.
+It is possible run Windows programs on an Android tablet using Box86, Box64 and Wine.

-### Install box86 and box64
+### Install Box86 and Box64

 Add ARMHF support, "ARM hard float", a Debian port for ARM processors that have hardware floating point support:
 ```